 Article

-Here are six tips to help your resume rise to the top of the pile
+Check out our advice for getting your resume to the top of the pile

 4 minutes